d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 - **--logout**

 Optionally include the logout flag to log out of the server after this command is completed.
 Using this flag when not logged in will have no effect.

+- **--biospassword=BIOSPASSWORD**

+Select this flag to input a BIOS password.
+Include this flag if second-level BIOS authentication is needed for the command to execute.

+<aside class="notice">This flag is used only on iLO 4 systems and not required on iLO 5 systems.</aside>

 <p class="fake_header">Input</p>